How to Care For and Maintain Pointe Shoes

 Pointe Shoe Preparation and Care

 Preparing your pointe shoes is a personal part of your pointe practice.
 Through a dancer’s training and evolution, each dancer will find the best ways to enhance the performance of their own shoe.
-Below are some tips on the absolute essentials of pointe preparation and care.
+Below are some tips on the absolute essentials of preparing pointe shoes, and how to care for pointe shoes.

 Sewing Ribbons & Elastics